Thomashighbaugh/Not-Another-Devlog/content/blog/dotfiles-provisioning/index.md

 - .emacs.d (Emacs configuration directory with all its add-ons installed within)
 - GIMP/Inkscape directory (with all the plugins, textures, etc)

-You are also wise to avoid including the following as they don't seem to work or reveal personal information
+You are also wise to avoid including the following as they don't seem to work or reveal personal information (luckily not earned in blood)
 - Gnome settings
 - firefox user profiles
+- passwd files
+- files containing one's logins in general
+- visudo files
--
+- crypto currency wallet ids